 - minced chives, to garnish

-- Place the bacon into a large Dutch oven (or heavy-bottom pot) in an even layer.
-Over medium-low heat, allow the bacon to render until crisp on both sides.
+- Place the bacon into a 5qt Dutch oven (or heavy-bottom pot) in one, even layer.
+Over medium-low heat, allow the bacon to render until crisp on both sides, about 20-25 minutes.
 Transfer the bacon to a plate lined with paper towels.

 - Raise the heat to medium and add the red onions to the bacon fat.
-Stir well and cook until tender and caramelized.
+Stir well and cook until tender and caramelized, 5-6 minutes.
 Add a splash of water and scrape off any brown bits from the bottom of the pot.
 Once the water has evaporated, add the scallions.
 Cook for another minute or so.
 Season well with salt.
 Transfer the mixture to a plate.

 - Add enough olive oil to the pot to coat the bottom.
 Add in the brussels sprouts.
 Cook until lightly browned, crisp, and tender.
 Stir in the lemon zest and juice.
 Season with a pinch of salt.
 Transfer the mixture to a plate.